 Introduction: Medical care for patients with diabetes mellitus Type 2 is expensive, particularly in the presence of complications.
 Indeed, in the era of the National Health Security Program the effectiveness and efficiency of medical care provision has been regarded paramount.
 This study aimed to identify the difference of cost-effectiveness among the prescription of oral anti diabetic therapy, oral and oral, insulin, oral and insulin, and oral, oral, and insulin.
 Methods: This study was a retrospective study utilizing the out patients medical record of self paid participant of NSS in a hospital in Yogyakarta diagnosed with type 2 diabetes mellitus.
-Results: there are three types of anti diabetic drugs which have minus values in the ICER, namely Sulfonylureas, the combination of Biguanides.
-Conclusion: the combination of Sulfonylureas and Biguanides.
-Which is a combination of oral anti diabetic therapy, is the most cost-effective medication with the ICER (Incremental Cost-Effectiveness Ratio) values of Rp -170,2081
+Results: there are three types of anti diabetic drugs which have minus values in the ICER, namely Sulfonylureas, the combination of Biguanides, Sulfonylureas, and Thiazolindinedione, and the combination of Sulfonylureas and Biguanides.
+Conclusion: the combination of Sulfonylureas and Biguanides, which is a combination of oral and oral anti diabetic therapy, is the most costeffective medication with the ICER (Incremental Cost-Effectiveness Ratio) values of Rp